lovablelabs/docs/src/integrations/index.md

 # :nut_and_bolt: Integrations

-GPT Engineer supports several integrations enabling you to extend its functionality.
+Lovable supports several integrations enabling you to extend its functionality.

 ---

 ## Overview
-Explore the sections below to get started quickly and learn more about GitHub and Supabase integrations currently offered by GPT Engineer
+Explore the sections below to get started quickly and learn more about GitHub and Supabase integrations currently offered by Lovable
 <div class="grid cards" markdown>